LouisDupraz/AtlasOSInstallCheck/README.md

 ## WARNING : This is not meant to apply the playbook !
 Many essential steps are skipped !
 Please use the standard means of installation !

-# Planned additionnal features
-- [x] Add compatibilty for AtlasOS 0.3.0
-- [x] Check task scheduler entries
-- [x] Check services
-- [x] Add Trusted Installer / SYSTEM privilege escalation to avoid any permission errors
-- [x] Kill related programs when deleting files
-- [x] Add CLI arguments to only run specific checks

-### To request additional features, or report bugs, please open an issue on the GitHub repository

 # Support
 This tool is meant to be used with the Atlas OS playbook, but should work with any other AME Wizard compatible playbooks.
 Use it at your own risk

+### To request additional features, or report bugs, please open an issue on the GitHub repository

 # Credit
 Huge thanks to the AME and Atlas OS team for their amazing work to unbloat Windows and make it more private.